GautamMereddy/Gembox-iterate_iMAT/README.md

 In-house toolbox for genome-scale metabolic modeling (GEM) for the Ruppin lab.

-This is an R package that implements basic functionality of GEM, as well as several advanced GEM algorithms by our lab including iMAT, MTA and their variations.
+This is an R package that implements GEM functionalities.

+### Current Functions

+* Query of metabolic model/network data, and basic manipulations of metabolic models
+* FBA, FVA, FCA
+* Simulating reaction knockouts; MOMA
+* Sampling: ACHR
+* Metabolic-EP
+* Incorporating gene expression data: iMAT, PRIME, GIMME, E-Fmin, the method of Lee and Smallbone, and their variations
+* MTA, rMTA and their variations
+* Differential flux analysis and metabolic pathway enrichment analysis
+* Visualization of metabolic network and differential flux results

 ### Dependencies